Section: Information Technology

 Policy Number: 928Responsible Office: Information Technology

-  This policy addresses how St. John’s University (St. John’s) assesses and manages technical vulnerabilities within the Information Technology (IT) environment, which includes cloud services.
+This policy sets out how St. John’s University (St. John’s) assesses and manages technical vulnerabilities within the Information Technology environment, which includes cloud services.
 Adherence to this policy increases the security posture of St. John’s and mitigates threats posed by vulnerabilities within St. John’s information systems.

 Procedures are in place to obtain copies of the software updates electronically when they are issued by the vendor.
-Updates are applied to systems based on the criticality of the update and St. John’s standard and procedures in place.
+Updates are applied to systems based on the criticality of the update and St. John’s standards and procedures.

-  Test results are recorded, risk assessed, ranked (usually as critical, high, or medium) and sent through the treatment process to remediate any vulnerabilities found.
+Test results are recorded, and the risk is assessed and ranked (usually as critical, high, or medium) and sent through the treatment process to remediate any vulnerabilities found.

 Internal and external vulnerability scans are performed at least weekly and after any significant change to the network.
 If required to fulfill St. John’s PCI DSS compliance requirements, external scans are performed via an Approved Scanning Vendor (ASV) designated by the PCI Security Standards Council (SSC).

 The following are definitions relevant to the policy:

 St. John’s reserves the right to audit networks and systems on a periodic basis to ensure compliance with this policy.
 Instances of noncompliance must be presented to be reviewed and approved by the Chief Information Officer (CIO), the Director of Information Security, or the equivalent officer(s).